Sometimes, I feel like I’ve let the world down.

 I stopped seeing my worth just a bit.

 And then today, today when tears tumbled from my eyes, my fourteen year old daughter said something to me most profound.
-(She was the one that wrote the post about how our kids need us).
 She told me – you deserve to be happy and to have people in your life who treat you well.
 Yes, that.
 My fourteen year old instagram queen with the perfect wisdom for her 40 year old mom.